-Fourty years ago, Pat Craig had an audacious idea to rescue exotic
+Fourty-three years ago, Pat Craig had an audacious idea to rescue exotic

 animals living in inhumane conditions in the United States.
 Today, you can visit